 While waiting for everything to be sorted, snacks and welcome drinks were brought out.
-We also took the time to sign up for the activities available in the island for the duration of our stay.
-They have a lot; sunrise ATV driving, snorkeling, segue-riding, parasailing, jetskiing, stand-up paddle boarding and a whole host of other fun activities.
+We also took the time to sign up for the activities available on the island for the duration of our stay.
+And they have a lot; sunrise ATV driving, snorkeling, segue-riding, parasailing, jetskiing, stand-up paddle boarding and a whole host of other fun water activities.

 With everything set, we were escorted to our villas via the resort’s many golf carts.
 The five-hectare resort is simply too large for exploring on foot and everyone was glad that the carts are always available for guests transferring between locations.

-I think they gave us one of the Garden View rooms which cost $470.00 on lean months to $570.00 during peak season.
+I think they gave us one of the Garden View Rooms which cost $470.00 on lean months to $570.00 during peak season [CHECK RATES & AVAILABILITY].
 That’s almost Php25,000++ for a single night, and that’s the most affordable one on their rate sheet.
 Unbelievable.
 Well, at least for a budget traveler like me.